T-622/uDR1399-10V-Reference-Standard/README.md

 # uDR1399-10V-Reference-Standard

+Pronounciation: Mew-Dee-Arr-thirteen-ninety-nine
 The second revision of the ADR1399 portable bench standard for stable voltage outputs.

 # **Background:**